simoneldevig/react-native-static-server/README.md

 and Windows platforms.
 Powered by [Lighttpd] server, supports both [new][New Architecture] and [old][Old Architecture] RN architectures.

+**BEWARE:** _The Windows support is broken in the version v0.8.0, rely on the library version v0.7.13 instead, for now._

 [![Sponsor](https://raw.githubusercontent.com/birdofpreyru/react-native-static-server/master/.README/sponsor.svg)](https://github.com/sponsors/birdofpreyru)

 ### Sponsored By: